abap2UI5/docs/docs/resources/who_uses.md

 # Who Uses abap2UI5?

-Your contributions matter!
-We warmly welcome you to share details about your customer projects, integrations, workshops, open-source projects, or any other initiatives with abap2UI5.
-By doing so, you help showcase the diverse ways this project can be used and encourage others to adopt it as well.
+We’d love to hear how you’re using abap2UI5!
+Whether it's in customer projects, integrations, workshops, open-source projects, or any other initiatives, sharing your experience encourages others to use the project as well, helping the abap2UI5 community continue to grow.

 ### Customer Projects
 **Is your company using abap2UI5?** <br>
-We’d love to hear about your use case!
-Share it here and inspire others to adopt and innovate with abap2UI5 too:
+Tell us about your use case!
+By sharing it here, you can help others learn how abap2UI5 is being used in real-world scenarios:

 |  Company | System | Use Case |
 | ------------- | ------------- | ------------- |